- Cross-origin resource sharing

 OAuth 2.0 identity provider API

-GitLab provides an API to allow third-party services to access GitLab resources on a user’s behalf with the OAuth 2.0 protocol.
+Use this API to allow third-party services to access GitLab resources for a user with the OAuth 2.0 protocol.
+For more information, see Configure GitLab as an OAuth 2.0 authentication identity provider.

 This functionality is based on the doorkeeper Ruby gem.